mitloehn/pyskycoach/README.md

 Your task is to click on the location of the DSO named in the bottom bar.
-The correct location will be shown, with a line displaying the difference from your own estimate.
+The correct location will be shown, with a line displaying the difference from your estimate.
 The program will present a maximum of 5 challenges per round, depending on the region of sky and the set of DSO selected.
 At the end of the round a score will be shown.
 The score is simply the